MoiraCorp/Compliance-Testing-Fairness-Assessment-using-R/step4/README.md

 ## Display results as "coverage" polygons

-### Plotting the cluster results in axes 1,2 plane (Here, the entire data space as its dimensions are 2)
+### Plotting the cluster results in axes 1,2 plane (Here, the entire data space as is 2 dimensional)
 NOTE:
  - Here we have "axes = c(1,2)" because by construction we have only 2 components (i.d., factor scores)
  - The "palette" parameters for 9 potential clusters are preset following : Colors in R (http://www.sthda.com/english/wiki/colors-in-r)